tranduybau/wiicamp-intern-24-10/README.md

 Please fork the source code to your repository.
 Then estimate your time for each task/section of the website.

 For more details. don't hesitate to contact

+## Note for windows's user

+If you are using windows, please change the size of the screen view to `1457px`, by that your html's body will be `1440px`.